Skip to content

 At the moment, until the project is completed, getting to the village takes a while.

-• The quicker way is to rent a car or have a local Chinese friend that can take you there.
-That’s what I did but, unless you live in Yunnan, this is not an option for most people.
+• The quicker way is to rent a car or have a local Chinese friend who can take you there.
+That’s what I did, but unless you live in Yunnan, this is not an option for most people.

 • The best option is to take a bus from the Kunming East Coach Station (东部汽车客运站) to Yiliang.
-There is a bus every 30 minutes and it takes about one hour to get there.
-Once in Yiliang, you can take another bus to Jiuxiang town (九乡) which is about 30 minutes further away.
-Once there you’ll have to find a taxi or a minivan that is willing to take you to the village and wait for you to go back.
+There is a bus every 30 minutes, and it takes about one hour to get there.
+Once in Yiliang, you can take another bus to Jiuxiang town (九乡), which is about 30 minutes further away.
+Once there, you’ll have to find a taxi or minivan to take you to the village and wait for you to return.
 Alternatively, take a taxi directly from Yiliang.

 • Another option is to take the fast train from Kunming to the Stone Forest (石林).
 Once there you can find a taxi or a local minibus to the village.
 Here you can book the train ticket.

-• Finally, you can simply contact a local travel agency and ask them to take care of everything.
-Definitely the most expensive option, but literally zero trouble.
+• Finally, you can contact a local travel agency and ask them to take care of everything.

-If you are planning to visit the Yuanyang rice terraces here’s my guide.
+If you plan to visit the Yuanyang rice terraces, here is my guide.

 4 thoughts on “Yunnan off-the-beaten-track: Maidichong Village (麦地冲村), in Yiliang”